 The Air Carrier Access Act effective since 1986 and enforced by the US Department of Transportation allows the ESA owners to travel with their animals.
 But there are special requirements that you must meet in order to carry your animal along.

-Although, department of transportation received many letters regarding only allowing animals that are specifically trained such as guide dogs.
-Because several cases reported where untrained animals, service dogs and support animals have attacked the airline employees.
+Although the department of transportation received many letters regarding only allowing animals that are specifically trained such as guide dogs, it is working towards forming and implementing a much more flexible policy regarding emotional support and service dogs.
+Several cases have been reported where untrained animals, service dogs, and support animals have attacked airline employees.

 Despite the fact that these laws are specifically made for mentally disabled people who need emotional support to calm themselves down, an airline is not obliged to cater and accommodate every type of animal.

 First of all, to get your animal on a plane, you need a 100% valid and legitimate letter for your ESA so that no airline can deny your request or claim your letter to be fake.

 Remember, you don’t have to just prove the need for an ESA but also give a notice to the airline.
 If your ESA is approved by the airline to accompany you, you still have to fulfill their requirements.

 Passengers traveling with emotional support and psychiatric service animals must complete the required documentation at least 24 to 48 hours before the flight.

 An airline reserves the right to deny your animal access to the plane if it is not suitable for traveling in the cabin.
 Airlines are not obliged to accept wild and exotic animals like snakes, alligators, squirrels, other reptiles, or birds.

 However, a well-behaved emotional support dog or a cat and even miniature horses, rabbits, and hamsters will always be welcomed to travel by their owners in the plane cabin.